-It’s an example of yet another brouhaha: a report a few years ago that Google blatantly admitted you should have no expectation of privacy whatsoever when using their services.
+In an example of yet another brouhaha, supposedly in a report a few years ago, Google supposedly admitted you should have no expectation of privacy whatsoever when using their services.
 The internet went crazy.
 Many sources proclaimed, “How outrageous!
 We told you so!
 Google is evil!”
 Mainstream news outlets picked up stories from smaller publishers, and they all confirmed the entire sordid mess.

 Except the internet was wrong.
 Manure, to use a polite term, was being spread far, wide, and fast.